 • To inspire residents to be tourists in their own town, introducing non-members to the history, art and architecture embodied in sacred places.
 New Yorkers tour religious sites around the world but may overlook those in their own back yard.
 Developing cultural tourism is key to the future of sacred sites.

 • To publicize the many programs and services religious institutions offer their neighbors.
-The important work these sites provide benefits the entire community – not just the congregation’s members- and help ensure the congregation’s future.
+The important work these sites provide benefits the entire community – not just the congregation’s members- and helps ensure the congregation’s future.